 2021 Budget and Tax Briefing: Making the Case for Cash

 As millions of Americans continue to struggle to make ends meet, there has been increased national attention to and growing public support for cash transfers as an effective way to get money into the pockets of people hit hardest by the pandemic and economic crisis.
 Government and philanthropy are experimenting with a variety of approaches– universal basic income pilots, emergency stimulus, and tax credits — to explore how to ensure that families who need it the most have access to flexible resources.
-Join us to learn more about how government, philanthropy, and advocacy organizations are making the case for cash.
+This webinar explored how government, philanthropy, and advocacy organizations are making the case for cash.